 Looking for a Different Teacher Education Pathway or Major?

-- Elementary Teacher Education Pathway (K-8): Our Elementary Teacher Education Pathways offer a different range of majors and leads to certification to teach elementary and middle school.
-Learn more about Elementary Teacher Education.
+- Elementary Education Major (K-8): Our Elementary Education Major offers a different range of content areas and leads to certification to teach elementary and middle school.
+Learn more about Elementary Education.

 - K-12 Teacher Education: